jegly/steppy/README.md

 # Steppy

-**Offline AI music generation with sung lyrics — on CPU, no GPU required.**
+**Offline AI music generation with sung lyrics up to 3+ Minutes — on CPU, no GPU required.**

 A GTK4 / libadwaita desktop app for Linux, built on [ACE-Step 1.5](https://github.com/ace-step/ACE-Step-1.5).
-Describe a style, and it writes the lyrics and sings them.

 </div>